-43. Assets disposed of or acquired in foreign currency.-(1) Where, during any year of assessment, a person that is a natural person or a trust that is not carrying on a trade disposes of an asset for proceeds in a foreign currency after having incurred expenditure in respect of that asset in the same currency, that person must determine the capital gain or capital loss on the disposal in that currency and that capital gain or capital loss must be translated to the local currency by applying the average exchange rate for the year of assessment in which that asset was disposed of or by applying the spot rate on the date of disposal of that asset.

-(1A) Where, during any year of assessment, a person disposes of an asset (other than a disposal contemplated in subparagraph (1)) for proceeds in a foreign currency or after having incurred expenditure in respect of that asset in a foreign currency, that person must, for the purposes of determining the capital gain or capital loss on the disposal of that asset, translate-

-- (a) the proceeds into the local currency at the average exchange rate for the year of assessment in which that asset was disposed of or at the spot rate on the date of disposal of that asset; and

-- (b) the expenditure incurred in respect of that asset into the local currency at the average exchange rate for the year of assessment during which that expenditure was incurred or at the spot rate on the date on which that expenditure was incurred.
+- 43. Assets disposed of or acquired in foreign currency.-(1) Where, during any year of assessment, a person that is a natural person or a trust that is not carrying on a trade disposes of an asset for proceeds in a foreign currency after having incurred expenditure in respect of that asset in the same currency, that person must determine the capital gain or capital loss on the disposal in that currency and that capital gain or capital loss must be translated to the local currency by applying the average exchange rate for the year of assessment in which that asset was disposed of or by applying the spot rate on the date of disposal of that asset. - (1A) Where, during any year of assessment, a person disposes of an asset (other than a disposal contemplated in subparagraph (1)) for proceeds in a foreign currency or after having incurred expenditure in respect of that asset in a foreign currency, that person must, for the purposes of determining the capital gain or capital loss on the disposal of that asset, translate- - (a) the proceeds into the local currency at the average exchange rate for the year of assessment in which that asset was disposed of or at the spot rate on the date of disposal of that asset; and - (b) the expenditure incurred in respect of that asset into the local currency at the average exchange rate for the year of assessment during which that expenditure was incurred or at the spot rate on the date on which that expenditure was incurred.

-- (2)

-- (3)

-- (4)

-(5) Where a person is treated as having derived an amount of proceeds from the disposal of any asset and the expenditure incurred to acquire that asset is determined in any foreign currency-
+(4) (5) Where a person is treated a as havinç derived an amo ount of proceeds from the disposal of nv a SSEt and the evnenditu re incurred to acqui re that as set is d etermin ed in any foreign c urrency-

+- any asset and the expenditure incurred to acquire that asset is determined in any foreign currency-

-- (a) the amount of those proceeds must be treated as being denominated in the currency of the expenditure incurred to acquire that asset; and - (b) the expenditure incurred by a person acquiring that asset must for purposes of section 9HA and paragraphs 12, 38 and 40 be treated as being denominated in that currency.
+(a) the amount of those proceeds must be treated as being denominated in the currency - of the expenditure incurred to acquire that asset; and currency.

+(b) the expenditure incurred by a person acquiring that asset must for purposes of section 9HA and paragraphs 12, 38 and 40 be treated as being denominated in that